Dirichlet energy and focusing NLS condensates of minimal intensity: Introduction

 \paragraph{\bf Acknowledgements.}

-The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, and Northumbria University, Newcastle, UK, for support and hospitality during the satelite programme ``Emergent phenomena in nonlinear dispersive waves'', where work on this paper was undertaken.
+The authors would like to thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, UK, and Northumbria University, Newcastle, UK, for support and hospitality during the satellite programme ``Emergent phenomena in nonlinear dispersive waves'', where work on this paper was undertaken.
 AT was supported by a Simons fellowship for his visit.
 The authors also gratefully thank Evguenii Rakhmanov and Arno Kuijlaars for helpful discussions.
 The work of MB was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC) grant RGPIN-2023-04747.
 The work of AT was supported in part by the NSF Grants DMS-2009647, DMS-2407080 and by Simons Foundation award.
+During the revision of the work MB was supported by the Royal Society Wolfson Visiting Fellowship at the School of Mathematics, Bristol University.